Ulcus tropicum

 Special form of Ecthymata.

-A disease that occurs particularly in the tropics.
+A disease that is particularly prevalent in the tropics.

-• Penetration of the pathogens by small skin injuries.
+• Intrusion of pathogens through small skin lesions

-• Skin lesions, often after minor injuries, result in blood-filled bullae.
-After incision a necrotic ground is visible, which often reaches the subcutaneous tissue, sometimes even deeper down to the fascia or the muscles and periosteum.
+• Blood-filled bullae result from skin lesions, often after minor injuries.
+After incision, a necrotic base is visible, which often extends to the subcutaneous tissue, sometimes even deeper to the facia or the muscles and periosteum.

-• In addition, extremely pronounced scarring with dermatogenic contractures is described in the healing process, which requires amputations.
+• In addition, extremely pronounced scarring with dermatogenous contractures requiring amputations have been described in the healing process.

 • Clinic